 1st day to apply

 Please note, all dates shown are for when the US government must receive your OPT application.
 Because the Office of Global Services needs to prepare a new I-20 for you for your OPT application, we recommend you apply with us at the OGS two weeks before you want to have your application ready to be sent off to the government.

 The earliest start date you can request is the day after you complete all requirements for your program of study.
 The latest start date you can request is 60 days after you complete all your requirements.

 Latest OPT start

 You have one year of OPT available per academic level of study.
-If you've never before used OPT at your current academic level, then you will most likely want to put an end date one year after your selected OPT start date.
-For example, if you are indicating a start date of July 15, 2018, your end date would then be July 14, 2019.
-If you're planning on getting another degree at the same academic level later (for example, you're getting a Master's degree now and anticipate joining another Master's program in the future), you may want to save some of your OPT time.
-Come see us during advising hours so that we can talk you through your options.
+If you've never before used OPT at your current academic level, then you will put an end date one year after your selected OPT start date.
+For example, if you are indicating a start date of July 15, 2020, your end date would then be July 14, 2021.
+If you're planning on getting another degree at the same academic level later (for example, you're getting a Master's degree now and anticipate joining another Master's program in the future), you may want to see us during advising hours so that we can talk you through your options.